elgohr-update/jheyduk-cert-manager-webhook-variomedia/README.md

             kubectl describe pods -n cert-manager | less

-3. Create the secret to keep the Gandi API key in the default namespace, where later on the Issuer and the Certificate are created:
+3. Create the secret to keep the variomedia API key in the default namespace, where later on the Issuer and the Certificate are created:

-        kubectl create secret generic gandi-credentials \
+        kubectl create secret generic variomedia-credentials \
-            --from-literal=api-token='<GANDI-API-KEY>'
+            --from-literal=api-token='<variomedia-API-KEY>'

     **Note**: See [RBAC Authorization]: